YuvalShaul/kubernetes/labs/k8s-VirtualBox/G-network/25-network-policies/README.md

 - Apply the **allow-ip-np.yaml** file from this lab.
 This file allows traffic coming from a specific pod (the client) using its IP address.
 - Try the curl command again.
+- (remember to delete the policy when you're done)